ThaqifAshraf/DirectLendingAssessment/README.md

     [main.html, css, php and js folder]

-5.You need to make sure you have XAMPP.
+5. You need to make sure you have XAMPP.
 If you don't, then go to this link and download and install according to your preferred OS.

     https://www.apachefriends.org/download.html